 No, during this pilot season, the program is offered at no cost.

-2. Is there a course taught online in October and November with a similar title?
+2. Is there a course taught online with a similar title?

 Yes, we are pleased to support two distinct, independent ways to pursue learning and growth related to anti-racism.

 Begin with a foundational "faithful anti-racism course" through Calvin Theological Seminary and taught by Christina Edmondson which is designed for both life-long learners and those seeking graduate course credit.
-See the October course or November course.
+See the course description.